bambo999/Full-Stack-Chat-Application-Project/README.md

-# Full-Stack-Chat-Application-Project using collectionof technologies like mongodb, express, react, node.
+# Full-Stack-Chat-Application-Project using collection of technologies like mongodb, express, react, node.